 Weebly comes with free SSL security, 500MB of blog storage, built-in SEO tools to help build search engine recognition for your site, and lead generation services in addition to community forums, chat, and email support.

 Are you an established blogger or writer who has a lot of content prepared but no place to share it?
-Medium is one of the best ways to get your story and content out into the world without having to struggle through building and managing your own website.
+Medium is one of the best ways to get your story and content out into the world without struggling to build and manage your own website.

-Medium provides all the benefits of a regular blog without any of the time, expense, or energy it requires to maintain.
+Medium provides all the benefits of a regular blog without the time, expense, or energy it requires to maintain.
 Best of all, it’s completely free to sign up and begin taking advantage of their services.
-The multipurpose platform is versatile both in content and design, so there are plenty of opportunities for writers from all walks of life to create.
+In addition, the multipurpose platform is versatile both in content and design, so there are plenty of opportunities for writers from all walks of life to create.

 They are different from many other free blogging sites in that it does not host individual blogs.
 Rather, it functions as a submission site that hosts your content as one of many articles hosted on the submission site.